 - Focus on what you can control

 - Give, make an impact – every little thing count.

 I used to go to the Zumba class before the pandemic hit.
 After the first few days of the quarantine, I realized I needed something physical.
 I experimented with the Zumba lessons from YouTube and walking outside.
-Connecting with my family and loved ones over the phone and group calls have become more regular these days.
+Connecting with my family and loved ones over the phone and through group calls has become more regular these days.
 My family and I recently got ourselves a kitten, which is a refreshing distraction from everything.

 My client, Claire, sent this note a week after she and I talked about her self-care practice:

 I am learning how important it is to refill my battery to show up for my family and in my work.
 I have been so much happier and productive since.
 It was just the little nudge and self-realization I needed.

 Today I saw this tweet from the renowned historian Jon Meacham, asking for perspective and patience during this election process.
-Unlike a TV show offering a feel-good ending, the election is an important component of our self-governing process; it not for the “faint-hearted.”
+Unlike a TV show offering a feel-good ending, the election is an important component of our self-governing process; it is not for the “faint-hearted.”
 My resilience practice helped me comprehend and embody Meacham’s advice on my level.

 Image by Allan Joyner from Pixabay